Copper76/GameEngine/README.md

 - Entity-Component System for rendering, transform, position and camera.

 ## Functions implemented
 - [X] Create a simple snake game using pure SFML to learn the basics of input handling and rendering.
 It was a simple practice with no connection with the rest of the engine.
-It is implemented in the [Snake Branch](https://github.com/Copper76/GameEngine/tree/Snake), the game was remade with Fengshui using the Fengshui editor interface in [NewSnake Branch](https://github.com/Copper76/GameEngine/tree/NewSnake), all the game code are implemented in the editor layer which only calls functions from the Fengshui engine.
+It is implemented in the [Snake Branch](https://github.com/Copper76/GameEngine/tree/Snake).
+- [X] Remade the snake game with Fengshui using the Fengshui editor interface in [NewSnake Branch](https://github.com/Copper76/GameEngine/tree/NewSnake), all the game code are implemented in the editor layer which only calls functions from the Fengshui engine.
 - [X] Get Logging working with spdlog
 - [X] Integrate GLFW into the ECS.
 The GLFW now works under render component, which stores all the information required for rendering.
 - [X] Create a entity component system structure, a simple ECS is created in the ECS folder.